iarsystems/bx-docker/README.md

 | --------- | ----------- |
 | <pre>~/bx-docker/run iarsystems/bx\<package\>:\<version\></pre>Follow the instructions provided by the __`run`__ script output for sourcing the __`aliases-set`__ script. | <pre>../run iarsystems/bx\<package\>:\<version\></pre>The __`aliases-set`__ script is invoked automatically by run and applied to the current shell session. |

-Containers spawned by the __`run`__ script will bind mount the current directory (`pwd`) to the Docker image's working directory (`pwd`).
+Containers spawned by the __`run`__ script will bind mount the current directory (`pwd`) to the Docker image's working directory (`/build`).
 That way, these containers cannot access any parent directories.
 Make sure to always run a container from the project's top-directory from which all the project's files are accessible.

 >:bulb: Use `docker run --help` for more information.